-Universities challenged on top 1% advert - BBC News
+Universities challenged on top 1% advert

 In the new World University Rankings, the top three are US universities - MIT, Stanford and Harvard.

-Cambridge is the highest ranked UK university, with three other UK universities in the top 10 of this global league table, published on Thursday.
+Cambridge is the highest ranked UK university, with three other UK universities in the top 10 of this global league table.

 Advertising to students

-But the advertising watchdog has been examining a complaint about how university rankings are being used in marketing.
+But the Advertising Standards Authority has been examining a complaint about how university rankings are used in marketing.

-A description of Reading University as being in the top 1% worldwide had been challenged by a complainant, who said such a figure could not be substantiated and could be misleading.
+A description of the University of Reading as being in the top 1% worldwide had been challenged by a complainant, who said such a figure could not be substantiated and could be misleading.

-The Advertising Standards Authority says that this has been "informally resolved", with the university agreeing that it will remove the claim, without going ahead with a formal investigation or ruling.
+The advertising watchdog says that this has been "informally resolved", with the university agreeing that it will remove the claim, without going ahead with a formal investigation or ruling.

 Top 10 QS World University Rankings